RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

 .. rubric:: PARAMETERS:

 ``cpusetsize``
-    This parameter is the size of the referenced processor set variable in bytes.
-This value shall be positive.
+    This parameter is the size of the processor set referenced by ``cpuset`` in bytes.
+The size shall be positive.

 ``cpuset``
-    This parameter is the pointer to a processor set variable.
+    This parameter is the pointer to a :c:type:`cpu_set_t`.
 The referenced processor set will be used to identify the scheduler.

 ``id``
-    This parameter is the pointer to an object identifier variable.
-When the directive call is successful, the identifier of the scheduler will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_id` object.
+When the directive call is successful, the identifier of the scheduler will be stored in this object.

 .. rubric:: DESCRIPTION: